-If you leave our plan, you can see any provider that accepts Healthy Connections Medicaid.
+If you leave our plan, you can use any provider that accepts Healthy Connections Medicaid.

-E. Keep getting your medical services and drugs through our plan until your membership ends
+E. Keep getting your medical items, services and drugs through our plan until your membership ends

-If you leave Absolute Total Care, it may take time before your membership ends and your new Medicare and Healthy Connections Medicaid coverage begins.
-See page 213 for more information.
-During this time, you will keep getting your health care and drugs through our plan.
+If you leave Wellcare Prime, it may take time before your membership ends and your new Medicare and Healthy Connections Medicaid coverage begins.
+During this time, keep getting your prescription drugs and health care through our plan.